Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 6. Enter a postcode range or a regular expression to define a specific tax exception area in the selected country.

 7. If necessary, click the *Net value of goods smaller than* drop-down list and select the applicable currency.
-Enter the applicable amount using the keyboard or the increase and decrease arrows on the right.
+Enter the applicable amount in the unlocked field on the right of the *Net value of goods smaller than* drop-down list by using the keyboard or by clicking the increase and decrease arrows on the right of the field.

 8. Click the *Tax zone* drop-down list to select the applicable tax zone.